department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-exam.md

 If you have enough medical evidence in your file to support your claim, VA may not require a claim exam to rate your disability.

-### Who will examine me?

-The examiner may be a VA clinician or a private-sector clinician who VA has contracted to perform the exam.
-Your own doctor may also [examine you and fill out the necessary forms](http://benefits.va.gov/COMPENSATION/dbq_veteraninstruct.asp).

 CALL OUT BOX
 ### Don’t miss your exam appointment